-The spot is famous for its tulips, its islands, its 1500 bridges, and its grachten – which is the Dutch word for canals.
+The capital of the Netherlands is a prominent stop during any European tour.
+The spot is famous for its tulips, islands, 1500 bridges, and grachten—the Dutch word for canals.
 Amsterdam is full of them, and they’ve played an important role in the city’s history.

 On these famous canal tours, tourists can immerse themselves in the city’s past and learn about the importance of these manmade bodies of water.

-However, the canals are just one piece of the greater impressive array of waterways that this city has to offer.
-We’ll be exploring Amsterdam’s famous canals, waterways, and the majestic Amstel river as seen through one of the city’s famous canal cruise tours as well as on foot.
+However, the canals are just one piece of the extraordinary and impressive array of waterways that this city has to offer.
+We’ll be exploring Amsterdam’s famous canals, channels, and the majestic Amstel River, as seen through one of the city’s famous canal cruise tours and on foot.

-These canals of Amsterdam cannot be missed during your visit to this city; they are sights that you won’t easily find in other cities around the world.
+These canals of Amsterdam cannot be missed during your visit to this city; they are sights you won’t easily find in other cities worldwide.

 Amsterdam Canal Cruise Tours